University of Essex

 Accommodation for International Students

-- University Square, our accommodation at our Southend Campus, is just a couple of minutes' walk from our main buildings.
+- Residences at Colchester Campus are located within 15-minutes' walk of the centre of campus, while at the Southend Campus, accommodation is just a couple of minutes' walk to the main buildings.

 - Postgraduate students are required to make a pre-payment of £250 when they accept their offer of accommodation.

 The following are the typical annual course fees for overseas students submitted to us by the university (Reddin Survey of University Tuition Fees 2017–2018).
 Always confirm individual course fees with the university.

 - Teaching takes place in a classroom or ordinary lecture theatre.
 Subjects with classroom teaching might include history, maths and philosophy.

 - Subjects taught in classrooms and laboratories, such as languages.

 - Much of the teaching may take place in a laboratory and includes biology, chemistry and physics.